Steering committee

 Dr. Thassilo Franke

-Bavarian State Natural Science Collections (SNSB), Science Communication Officer
+Bavarian State Collections of Natural History (SNSB), Science Communication Officer

 With a doctorate in biology, he obtained a postgraduate diploma in Nature Film and Science Communication in 2005.
 From 2008 to 2014, he worked as a screenwriter, scientific advisor and researcher at Nautilusfilm GmbH.
 In the following years, he worked as a freelance author and director in the field of nature and science documentaries.

 From 2016 to 2021, he was a research assistant at BIOTOPIA - Naturkundemuseum Bayern.
-After working at the Munich Science Communication Lab for two years, he moved to the communications department of the Bavarian State Natural History Collections (SNSB) at the beginning of 2024.
+After working at the Munich Science Communication Lab for two years, he moved to the communications department of the Bavarian State Collections of Natural History (SNSB) at the beginning of 2024.

 Dr. Bernhard Goodwin, Executive Director of the Munich Science Communication Lab (MSCL)